Anger Management and CounselingHow anger management works in counseling.

 Along with those tools, there are a few other issues that may be important when you work with a counselor.
 One of these is developing healthy boundaries with others.
-Another is being able to accurately identify feelings that arise, because anger often masks other more uncomfortable feelings or feelings that are perceived to be wrong or unacceptable such as shame, insecurity, or vulnerability.
+Another is being able to accurately identify feelings that arise, because anger often masks other more uncomfortable feelings or feelings that are perceived to be wrong or unacceptable such as shame, fear, insecurity, or vulnerability.

 The roots of anger can be very complex, and working with a counselor or in a counseling group specifically for anger management can be very effective ways of getting anger under control.